 Most ERP systems are built and deployed using a relational database management system (RDBMS), which is optimized for high-volume transaction processing.
 The data in an ERP system is typically summarized in the general ledger module.

-So in addition to handling operational reporting on transactional data, ERP systems also support some basic financial and management reporting.
+So in addition to handling operational reporting on transactional data, ERP solutions also support some basic financial and management reporting.
 This includes basic financial statements, such as the balance sheet, income statement, and statement of cash flows.
-It also includes management reports, such as actual vs. budget variance reports by cost center and department.
+Benefits of ERP also include management reports, such as actual vs. budget variance reports by cost center and department.

 EPM software solutions are complementary to ERP systems and typically replace spreadsheets being used to support specific management processes:

-Let’s take a look at how an EPM system handles some of these processes – starting with budgeting, planning, and forecasting.
+Let’s take a look at how an EPM suite handles some of these processes – starting with budgeting, planning, and forecasting.

 The planning module within an EPM system is designed to handle the collecting and compiling of budgets and forecast data, with workflow and process support that recognizes the iterative nature of the process.
 Budget data entry templates can be created and tuned to the needs of various departments, but line managers cannot typically override business rules and calculations that have been defined by Finance.

 And when managers enter their budget data and push enter, the results go directly into a centralized database for compilation.
 These capabilities allow organizations to accelerate the budgeting process while improving the accuracy of information.
 The budget can be “seeded” with prior year actual results from the ERP system, and when the budget is finalized, it can be loaded into the ERP suite, if needed.